plagov/blog/content/posts/2021-12-01-rule-engine-pattern.md

 In this blog post, I described an example of how to implement the rule engine pattern in Java.
 I'm glad I learned about this pattern.
 And I'm sure that I will have more opportunities to use this pattern.

+See the full code in this [GitHub repository](https://github.com/plagov/blog-examples/tree/master/rule-engine-pattern).